 HOW DID I come to create LIFE OR METH?

-Not so very long ago, come World AIDS Day, I would still be readily throwing cash into the gay men's HIV charity sector's collection tins to support "the cause".
-In the 1990s I ran a charity event which raised almost £500 for the leading UK HIV charity, and even named the same charity as the main beneficiary in my will.
+Once upon a time, come World AIDS Day, I would readily throwing cash into the gay men's HIV charity sector's collection tins to support "the cause".
+In the 1990s I ran a charity event which raised almost £500 for the leading UK HIV charity.
 Why?
 Because I believed a healthy community to be an empowered one.
 I still do.
 But I also believed that the people drawn to working within these bastions of future hope embodied selfless devotion, going about their roles with the community's interests and health needs overriding all other considerations.

 Then, around 2000, I decided to knock on a few of their doors, beginning in the US, to enquire why nothing was being done to combat the ugly, deathly spectre of crystal meth, which was silently but stealthily pervading gay communities in the major coastal cities.
 One by one, friends and acquaintances I had known during many Stateside trips throughout the 1990s were being entrapped by meth's seductive high, and its devastating low was destroying their livelihoods, inflicting soul-destroying depressions and manias, triggering suicidal tendencies and inducing the compulsion for multiple, disinhibited, unsafe, turbo-charged sexual encounters.